Vjworld/RuvabIT_site/replit.md

 ## Overview
 This project is a full-stack web application for Ruvab IT, showcasing their AI-powered products (Trend Solver and LangScribe) and services.
 The website is designed to be modern, responsive, and optimized for SEO and monetization.
 It aims to present Ruvab IT's capabilities in AI implementation, business intelligence, and automation, targeting lead generation and market expansion.

+**Important**: This is the Ruvab IT business website with technology news integration, NOT a QR Code Generator PWA.
+The project includes comprehensive news fetching, partner referral systems, and business service pages.

 ## User Preferences
 Preferred communication style: Simple, everyday language.